 This helps with a stuffy nose.
 I make it a game with Sofia.
-So, this is the game, we both hold it and she thinks she is spraying it up her nose (she likes to have control) and then we spray mommy (pretend).
+The game is: we both hold it and she thinks she is spraying it up her nose (she likes to have control) and then we spray mommy (pretend).
 Totally harmless as it is only saline spray and she laughs every time.
 She says it tickles her.
-Hey whatever works!
+Hey, whatever works!

 7. Baby nail clippers– Babies fingernails are razor sharp and they grow freaky fast.
 You, for sure, will use these.

 8. Vicks baby rub– I can’t even remember how many times I have used this, especially at night time.
 Works great, put it on their chest, back of neck and tops of feet. *Please be advised that this product is meant for babies 3 months or older.

 9. Benadryl cream or Hydrocortisone cream– I live on the west coast of Florida.
 There are bugs!
 Ants, mosquitoes, gnat’s, etc. At some point, your baby will get a bug bite and very easily can get infected.
 As a result, when Sofia first got bit by a mosquito, her bites were so big they looked like welts and yes they got infected.
 Go ahead, try telling a 6-month-old not to scratch.
 Ha!
 By having this stuff on hand, it will quickly help ease the itching.
 In a pinch, you can also use calamine lotion.

 These are my 9 essential baby medicine products I carry in my baby medical kit.
 Did I forget anything?
 What are some of your medicine kit essentials?
 Liked this list?
 Please comment or share with other parents!